Tommi2Day/tcping2/README.md

 tcping2 version
 ```

-# Note
+### Note

 Root permission is required when running ICMP ping or MTR, since it needs to open raw socket.
-You can either use sudo command, or set setuid bit for tcping.
+You can either use sudo command, or set setuid bit for tcping2.

-# Examples
+## Examples

 ```bash
 # ping google.com (ipv4 only)